 MOTION to REMOVE Personal Representatives

-PLEASE TAKE NOTICE that upon the accompanying affirmation; Pro Se Petitioner Eliot Ivan Bernstein will move this Court before the Honorable Judge Martin H. Colin, Circuit Judge, at the _________________________ (insert address here), at a date and time to be determined by the Court, for an order to remove the personal representatives Tescher & Spallina P.A., Donald Tescher & Robert Spallina as Personal Representatives and Theodore Bernstein as Trustee, Successor Trustee, Personal Representative and any other capacity he may have claimed in the estates of Simon and Shirley (“Estates”) and have them immediately deliver all Estates assets, records, documents, papers, and other property of or concerning the Estates in the removed personal representative’s possession or control to the remaining personal representative or successor fiduciary or this Court.
-That this Court then turn all relevant documents over to the appropriate state and federal authorities for further investigation of alleged forgery and fraud and other violations of state and federal law and for such other relief as the Court may find just and proper.
+PLEASE TAKE NOTICE that upon the accompanying affirmation; Pro Se Petitioner Eliot Ivan Bernstein will move this Court before the Honorable Judge David E. French, Circuit Judge, at the South County Courthouse, 200 West Atlantic Ave., Delray Beach, FL 33401, at a date and time to be determined by the Court, for an order to remove the Personal Representatives Tescher & Spallina P.A., Donald Tescher & Robert Spallina as Personal Representatives and Theodore Bernstein as Trustee, Successor Trustee, Personal Representative and any other capacity they may have claimed in the estates of Simon and Shirley (“Estates”) and have them immediately deliver all Estates assets, records, accountings, inventories, documents, papers, and other property of or concerning the Estates in the removed Personal Representatives and Trustees possession or control to the remaining Personal Representative or successor fiduciary or this Court.
+That this Court then turn all relevant documents over to the appropriate state and federal authorities for further investigation of alleged Forgery and Fraud and other violations of state and federal law and for such other relief as the Court may find just and proper.

 Dated: Palm Beach County, FL